 Cause 9 – Leaks in fittings or unions.
 This may be difficult to find but check carefully all the pipework, fittings and union for any sign of leaks.
 Sometimes it can be air getting in rather than water getting out, so this can be quite difficult to identify.

 We have a number of loan pumps that we install for clients while their pump is being repaired.
-This is a great service we offer to prevent your pool going green while the pump is out.
+This is a great service we offer to prevent your pool from going green while the pump is out.
 Contact us if you need a loan pump.